-Oral exams have historically been a popular method for assessment, but in the last 50 years the majority of assessment in Britain has been in the form of written tests, in part due to Hartog and Rhodes' (1936) criticisms of orals.
-However, the proportion of the population being assessed at age 16 has increased dramatically in the last 20 or 30 years from the top 10% of the ability range to around 99% of students.
-As we are now assessing such a wide ability range at age 16 we need to consider a variety of methods for assessment in order to ensure that we are assessing all students in an appropriate way.
+Oral exams have historically been a popular method for assessment, but in the last 50 years the majority of assessment in Britain has been in the form of written tests, largely due to criticisms of the reliability of orals (eg Hartog and Rhodes, 1936).
+However, the proportion of the population being formally assessed at age 16 has increased dramatically in that period from the top 10% of the ability range to around 99% of students.
+As we are now assessing such a wide ability range at age 16 we need to consider a variety of methods for assessment in order to ensure that we are assessing all students in the most appropriate way.
 For those students who are low achievers the written test may not be the ideal tool with which to assess knowledge of a subject.
-These students have difficulty with writing and with spelling that would prevent them from demonstrating their knowledge in a written exam.
-For these students oral exams provide a possible alternative.
+These students have difficulty with writing and with spelling that might prevent them from demonstrating their knowledge in a written exam.
+For these students oral exams provide a possible alternative, and this paper considers some of the issues this possibility raises.

 Assessing the ability to talk about a topic rather than the ability to write about it eliminates the need for the student to develop good written communication skills.
-In a written exam we cannot help testing the student's ability to write- to turn thoughts into a linear string of words (Pollitt & Ahmed, 1999).
+In a written exam we cannot help testing the student's ability to write - to turn thoughts into a linear string of words (Pollitt & Ahmed, 1999).
 In some cases it is valid to test this ability as we want students to learn how to write, but in other cases this gets in the way of finding out what they have learned about the subject.
 One of the purposes of oral exams is to provide a way of assessing students' knowledge rather than their written communication skills.
-Oral exams are still widely used in assessing the Modern Foreign Languages, but these orals have a different purpose, which is to test students' verbal communication skills.
+Oral exams are still widely used in assessing Modern Foreign Languages, but these orals have a different purpose, which is to test students' verbal communication skills.

 The two aims, assessing knowledge of a subject and assessing verbal communication skills, coincide in foreign language orals but may be in conflict in an oral exam for any other subject.
-For example, the oral exam in the Geography Certificate of Achievement (CoA) exam is designed to allow low-achieving students the maximum chance for positive achievement in Geography, and the examiners have chosen to do this through the medium of oral communication.
-This should allow examiners to form a clearer idea of their knowledge of Geography than they would in a written exam, as these students cannot write well and lose their confidence in written exams.
-For some students this method backfires as they have little confidence in an oral exam setting and feel more at ease in a written paper where they do not have to 'think on their feet'.
+For example, oral exams in Geography Certificate of Achievement (CoA) are designed to allow low-achieving students the maximum chance for positive achievement in Geography, and the examiners have chosen to do this through the medium of oral communication.
+It is hoped this would allow examiners to form a clearer idea of students' knowledge of Geography than they would in a written exam, as these students cannot write well and lose confidence in written exams.
+However, for some students this method may backfire as they have little confidence in an oral exam setting and feel more at ease in writing when they do not have to 'think on their feet'.
 Oral communication skills are still developing at age 16 (Dickson, 1981) and there are also large individual differences at this age.

-If the aim of the oral in Geography is only to avoid students having to write then it succeeds for some students, but not for others for whom talking about the subject is just as challenging, if not more challenging.
+If the aim of the oral in Geography is to help students by avoiding writing problems then it succeeds for some, but not for others for whom talking about the subject is just as challenging, if not more challenging.
 However, there is another advantage of oral exams, and that is that they are interactive.
 They involve a dialogue between student and assessor.
 The assessors (usually teachers) have the opportunity to guide the students through the questions, to prompt them and to encourage them.
-This allows the students to leave the exam with a feeling of positive achievement that is not necessarily related to the number of marks they have obtained.
+This may allow the students to leave the exam with a feeling of positive achievement that is not necessarily related to the number of marks they have obtained.

-The Geography Certificate of Achievement Oral
+Oral Examining in Geography Certificate of Achievement